ga4gh/fasp-scripts/README.md

   - CRDCAPIKey.json - api_key file [obtained from Cancer Research Data Commons](https://nci-crdc.datacommons.io/identity)
   - anvil_credentials.json - api_key file [obtained from Anvil](https://gen3.theanvil.io)
   - sevenbridges_keys.json - keys for cgc and or cavatica
+- The following modules are used by different scripts.
+All scripts are unlikely to be relevant to all users these modules are not installed with the fasp package.
+Please install those needed for the scripts you will run.
   - Google Life Sciences API enabled for your GCP account
   - BigQuery python libraries - for scripts that use BigQuery
+  - [pyega3](https://pypi.org/project/pyega3/) - EGA client libraries for download.
+See also [EGA documentation for client API](https://ega-archive.org/download/downloader-quickguide-APIv3).

 ------